 How do you blog regularly? (for example if you have a 9-5 or are a busy mom)

-Speaking of time, if you feel like you’re struggling to find the time to start and grow this online business, if maybe you have a full-time job or maybe you’re a busy mom, then I actually have a separate video I did on how to start an online business when you have limited time.
+Speaking of time, if you feel like you’re struggling to find the time to start and grow this online business, if maybe you have a full-time job or maybe you’re a busy mom, then I actually have a separate post on how to start an online business when you have limited time.

 Figure out how many blog posts are sustainable for you

 Let’s see how you can actually figure out what’s sustainable for you and how many blog posts you can realistically put out a week.